20 Things to NEVER Buy at Costco

 20. Giant Dessert Cakes

-Yes, I know Costco cakes are iconic.
-But if you’re not feeding at least 20 people, it’s just too much.
-I’ve tried freezing leftovers, pawning slices off on neighbors, and even turning it into cake pops, but none of it works.
-The cakes are good, but the portion size is absurd.
+Yes, I know Costco’s sheet cakes are iconic and a legendary bargain.
+People love them for office parties and huge family gatherings.
+But if you’re not feeding at least 20-30 people, it’s just too much cake.
+The sheer size is absurd for a regular family.
+It takes up an entire shelf in the refrigerator, a logistical challenge in itself.
+I’ve tried freezing leftovers, pawning off massive slices on unsuspecting neighbors, and even turning it into cake pops, but it’s an overwhelming amount of dessert.
+You end up feeling obligated to eat cake for breakfast, lunch, and dinner.
+The cakes are undeniably good, but the portion size is so extreme it often leads to waste.

 Do you want to save some money?
 We think you should try cash stashing.
 Here is an amazing activity book!